Well Over A Century Ago, Vermont Was Hit With The Worst Blizzard In History

 Which blizzards can you recall that posed significant challenges to Vermonters?
 Do you agree that this storm was the worst in Vermont’s history?
-Share with us your thoughts by leaving a comment below.
+Share with us your thoughts by leaving a comment!
+We love hearing from you.